Solution vials lined up and a medical syringe.

 1. What is the initial dosing regimen for Cimzia?

-The initial dosing regimen for Cimzia involves an initial loading dose of 400 mg, given as two subcutaneous injections of 200 mg each at weeks 0, 2, and 4.
+The initial dosing regimen for UCB Cimzia involves an initial loading dose of 400 mg, given as two subcutaneous injections of 200 mg each at weeks 0, 2, and 4.

 2. How does maintenance dosing vary for different conditions treated with Cimzia?